ZulAmi/symbioAI/Documents/RESEARCH_SUMMARY_1PAGE.md

 **Experiment 3: Graph Only (Graph Learning, No Sampling)**:

 - Result: 73.88% Task-IL
-- Gap from baseline: +0.07% (negligible, likely statistical noise)
+- Gap from baseline: +0.07% (statistical noise)
-- Graph learned but not used for sampling decisions
+- Graph learned but not used for sampling
-- Proves graph learning doesn't interfere with training
+- Shows graph learning doesn't hurt training

 ### 3.3 Discovered Causal Structure